Understanding Layer Masks In Photoshop

 Thanks to the layer mask, I didn't have to redo everything from scratch because nothing was deleted!
 The mask allowed me to hide parts of the layer without harming a single pixel, Not only does this give you a lot more flexibility, it also gives you a lot more confidence when working in Photoshop because nothing you do with a layer mask is permanent.

 And there we have it!
-That’s the basics of how layer masks work in Photoshop!
+That's the basics of how layer masks work in Photoshop!
+Check out our Photoshop Basics section for more tutorials on layers and other essential Photoshop skills!